 Strategy 16: Vocabulary instruction

 Another effective literacy teaching strategy is emphasising vocabulary instruction.
-Unlike other teaching strategies, which end when the class finishes, mastering vocabulary is something that students need to continue to work on their whole lives.
+Unlike other teaching strategies, which end when class finishes, mastering vocabulary is something that students need to continue to work on their whole lives.

 Teachers can perform vocabulary instruction in many varied and interesting ways.
-They can indirectly expose students to a broad vocabulary by reading complex books to them.
+They can indirectly expose students to a broad vocabulary through reading complex books to them.
 They also can perform more specific vocabulary instruction through explicit activities and word-learning strategies.

 To boost student engagement through vocabulary instruction, teachers should:

 - Read (or encourage students to read) a vast array of different books to expand their word knowledge.

 - Enhance text comprehension by providing instruction on specific words.